mimiyin/choreographic-interventions-s19/README.md

 ## Evaluation
 - 40% for showing up (on time!) and participating with curiosity and enthusiasm.
 - 15% for each topic study.
+(Pathways and Body)
 - 30% for the final project.
 - More than 2 unexcused absences qualifies you for a failure.
 - 2 lateness of 15 minutes or more qualifies as 1 unexcused absence.